 1. Book your accommodations.

-Finding a place to stay during one of the most highly anticipated events of the year may be challenging and expensive.
-Try to secure your spot a few months in advance.
+Secure your accommodations a few months in advance, as the MassKara Festival attracts over 350,000 tourists each year.
+Finding a place to stay during one of the most highly anticipated events of the year can be both challenging and expensive.
 See if you can stay with local family or friends to cut down on costs.
 Less competition, too!

 For hotels in Bacolod, aim for those within the city center.
 L'Fisher and Seda are both on Lacson Street, where many of the festival's key events take place.
 You won't have to worry about the commute if you're already in the area.
 Plus, you can freely hop from one event to another within minutes.